JonathanGarro/sims-portal-releases/README.md

 - Patch (0.0.X) releases are minor bug fixes and code enhancements.
 - Minor (0.X.0) and major (X.0.0) releases introduce new features and follow the Washington DC Metro system's station names on the Red Line, starting at Shady Grove.

+# 1.2.2 (Twinbrook) - 2023-07-05

+## New Features

+### Availability

+- **Better Data Management and Visualization**: Building off the availability reporting feature introduced in 1.2.0, users can now more easily make changes to their previous reports.
+Past reports are overwritten rather than appended.
+The availability tab on the emergency page now summarizes the data for the week in a bar chart.

+## Changes

+- **Separated Support Tables**: The emergency page now splits up supporters into three distinct tables: Remote Coordinators, Remote Supporters, and deployed IM delegates, the latter being a collapsed table that can be expanded.
+- **PEP-8 Compliant Imports**: As part of a larger effort to clean up the codebase, the imports on various routes have been reorganized to make them easier to read.

+## Fixes

+- **DataTable Error in Admin View**: Fixed an error thrown by a conflicting javascript function when viewing the assigned profiles table.

 # 1.2.1 (Twinbrook) - 2023-07-01

 ## Changes